satellite-image-deep-learning/techniques/README.md

 * [datashader](https://datashader.org/) -> create meaningful representations of large datasets quickly and flexibly.
 Read [Creating Visual Narratives from Geospatial Data Using Open-Source Technology Maxar blog post](https://blog.maxar.com/tech-and-tradecraft/2021/creating-visual-narratives-from-geospatial-data-using-open-source-technology)
 * [Kaleido](https://github.com/plotly/Kaleido) -> Fast static image export for web-based visualization libraries with zero dependencies
 * [flask-vector-tiles](https://github.com/mblackgeo/flask-vector-tiles) -> A simple Flask/leaflet based webapp for rendering vector tiles from PostGIS
+* [Embedding Projector in Wandb](https://docs.wandb.ai/ref/app/features/panels/weave/embedding-projector) -> allows users to plot multi-dimensional embeddings on a 2D plane using common dimension reduction algorithms like PCA, UMAP, and t-SNE

 ## Streamlit
 [Streamlit](https://streamlit.io/) is an awesome python framework for creating apps with python.
 Additionally they will host the apps free of charge.
 Here I list resources which are EO related.
 Note that a component is an addon which extends Streamlits basic functionality